 - If buying canned food – inspect each can to make sure they are not dented, bulging, or rusting.
 Bulging or dented cans may signify the prevalence of bacteria or botulism.

-- If purchasing raw meat, seafood, or poultry; put each package into complimentary plastic bags.
+- If purchasing raw meat, seafood, or poultry; put each package into plastic bags.
 This eliminates the risk of the packaging leaking onto ready-to-eat foods.

 - Ask for your respective raw items to be put into separate bags upon cashing out.